The first great American city for families.

 We’re creating a population that cares deeply about what you do.
 And we need your leadership: For New Athens to be successful, we need to feed the soul.
 People sign up to move to New Athens because, in part, online culture is like candy for dinner—you end up fat, ugly, and full of regret.
 Join us as we create a crucible of artists interested in this historical moment, in an environment with no smartphones, and where the arts are baked into daily life through our commitment to classical arts education and new-traditional architecture and city planning.
 We invite you to join us.

-Partner with New Athens
+Build New Athens

 For policymakers and researchers

+New Athens is fundamentally an effort to increase the birth rate and prevent population collapse without violating basic American values.
+Our plan is simple: make starting a family affordable, enjoyable, and normal again.
+The alternatives—mass immigration, industrial-scale surrogacy, and artificial wombs—are, let’s say unpopular.
 If you’ve spent your career modeling solutions to America’s thorniest problems, and would like to actually try them, we want to talk with you.
 Email us.

 For large companies

-If you manage workforce expansion or readiness, or have a moral aversion to replacing your workforce with robots, we want to talk with you.
+Gain access to old-school young people: broadly educated, curious, disciplined, and with roots so they won’t quit after 6 months.
+If you manage workforce expansion or readiness, or have an aversion to replacing your workforce with robots, we want to talk with you.
 Email us.

 For our host state

+For our host state, county, and nearby residents: we’re here to pay into your tax system, bring you customers, and keep your population from shrinking to nothing.
 If you manage economic development for a jurisdiction and like to think big, we want to talk with you.
 Email us.

-For grant-making organizations
+For grant-making organizations →

+New Athens is a once-in-a-generation research environment—the first true laboratory of Democracy on American soil since Hawaii gained statehood in 1959.
 If your organization shares interests with New Athens, we want to talk with you.
-Email us.

 FAQ